ServerlessLLM/ServerlessLLM/examples/installation_on_windows/README.md

 ## 2 Configure the WSL connection
-Back to the installation of sllm, as the processing of deploying LLM requires sufficient GPU memory.
-It is necessary to ensure the WSL connection has enough resources.
-Use `free -h` to check the memory status.
-It's strongly recommended to assigning 20GB+ Mem and 8GB+ Swap.
-If it didn't meet this requirement, it needs to be set manually in the file `.wslconfig` which should locate in `C:\Users\your_username\`.
+Back to the installation of sllm, use `free -h` to check the memory status.
+After testing, the minimum setting is 22GB Mem and 8GB Swap as shown below.
+If it didn't meet this requirement, you need to be set manually in the file `.wslconfig` which should locate in `C:\Users\your_username\`.
 If not, just create it.
 Within the file, a sample setting is given below.
+The actual available Mem is equal `memory - swap` assigned in the config file.
+This is because WSL2's VM allocates a certain amount of memory, and Swap space is managed within that VM's memory allocation.
+This means the Swap memory consumes the RAM in WSL connection.
+Also, the actual Mem needs to be at least 2 times of the Swap so the WSL connection can work normally.

-    [wsl2]               # this line is a must-have memory=28GB          # Limits VM memory
+    [wsl2]               # this line is a must-have memory=22GB          # Limits VM memory
     swap=8GB             # Sets swap file size

 Then, following the installation guidance using pip install, everything should be work.

 ## Potential issues:

-### 3.1 CUDA issues
+### 3.1 CUDA Issue

 If it shows error message like 'error while loading shared libraries: libcudart.so.12: cannot open shared object file: No such file or directory', you need to double-check if CUDA v12 are correctly installed in the sllm and sllm-worker envs.
 Using 'nvcc --version' can check the installed version.
 The correct setting should be looking like this.

 ![alt text](cuda-version-check.png)

+### 3.2 Folder Access Issue

+If an error occurred while saving the model: No such file or directory: './models/vllm', it is probably because the `./models' folder created on the WSL connection are not accessible.
+Running `python3 ./examples/installation_on_windows/model_folder_checker.py` does a diagnosis on this access issue.
+(Make sure you are in the git cloned folder `ServerlessLLM`)